boostercloud/booster/docs/README.md

 For example, in a banking app, there might be two events: `MoneyDeposited` and `MoneyWithdrawn`.
 But these events only make sense in the context of a `BankAccount`.

 Entities are created on the fly, by _reducing_ the whole event stream.
-They aren't saved anywhere, although Booster does create automatic snapshots in order to make the reduction process efficient.
+You shouldn't assume that they are stored anywhere, but Booster does create automatic snapshots in order to make the reduction process efficient.
 You are the one that defines the reducer function.